fmtlib/fmt/doc/syntax.rst

 they can all be omitted (not just some) and the numbers 0, 1, 2, ... will be automatically inserted in that order.

+Named arguments can be referred to by their names or indices.

 Some simple format string examples::

    "First, thou shalt count to {0}" // References the first argument